Abnormal dense and dilute nuclear systems: Pion mode and condensation in dense nuclear systems

 In Fig.~\ref{fig:dpicond} by solid curves we show the binding energy per nucleon for the purely neutron matter (PNM).
-Other curves show calculations for the isospin symmetric matter (ISM) with and without the developed condensate.
-On left panel the nucleon part (dashed line) is calculated with a soft Friedman-Pandharipande (FP) equation of state~\cite{Friedman:1981qw} and on right panel with a stiffer RMF equation of state, see Eq.~(\ref{Lee-W}).
+Other curves show calculations for the ISM with and without the developed condensate done with the help of Eq. (\ref{EB-picond}).
+Actually this expression does not hold for $n\lsim n_c^{(p)}$ since it was derived for $n\gg n_c^{(p)}$, see a discussion in \cite{Migdal:1990vm}.
+However we conjecture that for $n\gsim (2-3)n_0$ we already can deal with the developed pion condensate On left panel the nucleon part (dashed line) is calculated with a soft Friedman-Pandharipande (FP) equation of state~\cite{Friedman:1981qw} and on right panel with a stiffer RMF equation of state, see Eq.~(\ref{Lee-W}).
 In the RMF case parameters are tuned to describe the saturation density $n_0=0.160$\,fm$^{-3}$, the binding energy $\mathcal{E}_0=-16.0$\,MeV, the compressibility modulus $K=273.6$\,MeV, the effective nucleon mass $m_N^*(n_0)=0.755$\,MeV, and the value of the coefficient of the nuclear symmetry energy at saturation, $J=32.0$\,MeV.
 With these parameters the maximum neutron star mass is $2.09\,M_\odot$, being larger $2\,M_\odot$ in agreement with the modern experimental data.
 The attraction strength of the $\pi^{\pm}$ condensate contribution, $E_\pi$ in Eq.~(\ref{EB-picond}), is controlled by the value of the $g'$ Landau-Migdal parameter.
 The density dependence of this parameter is poorly known, therefore following \cite{Voskresensky:1977mz,Migdal:1990vm} we allow for its variation.
-So, the energies per nucleon of the baryon, $pn\Delta$, matter with the pion condensate (dash-dotted lines) are shown for several values of $g'$.
+So, the energies per nucleon of the baryon, $pn\Delta e\mu$ matter with the pion condensate (dash-dotted lines) are shown for several values of $g'$.
 Note that various fits of the atomic nuclei data produce the value of $g'(n_0)\approx 0.7$.
 At this instance to avoid a possible misunderstanding we should mention that different authors use different normalizations of $g'$ and distinct expressions for the pion polarization operator.
-The smaller $g'(n)$ is the stronger is the pion condensate attraction for $n>n_c^p$.
+The smaller $g'(n)$ is the stronger is the pion condensate attraction for $n>n_c^{\rm(p)}$.
 In \cite{Migdal:1990vm} there were given some arguments for a possible decrease of $g'(n)$ with increasing density.
-For the FP equation of state (left panel in Fig.~\ref{fig:dpicond}) the energy of the pion condensate matter becomes negative in some interval of density for $g'(n>n_c^p)<0.482$.
-In this case there may exist anomalous superheavy pion condensate nuclei, nuclearites and nuclei-stars of arbitrary size bounded by nuclear forces rather than by gravity (for $10^3\lsim A\lsim 10^{56}$), as it was suggested in Ref.~\cite{Voskresensky:1977mz}.
-The maximal net charge of superheavy nucleus with $A\gg 1/e^3$ observed at infinity behaves as $A^{1/3}$.
+For the FP equation of state (left panel in Fig.~\ref{fig:dpicond}) the energy of the pion condensate matter becomes negative in some interval of density for $g'(n>n_c^{\rm (p)})<0.48$.
+In this case there may exist superdense abnormal pion condensate nuclei, nuclearites and nuclei-stars of arbitrary size bounded by nuclear forces rather than by gravity (for $10^3\lsim A\lsim 10^{56}$), as it was suggested in Ref.~\cite{Voskresensky:1977mz}.
+The maximal net charge of an abnormal nucleus with $A\gg 1/e^3$ observed at infinity behaves as $A^{1/3}$.
 In this case the extra charge is with necessity screened by electrons and muons occupying the vacuum shell.
-The pion condensate state becomes an absolute ground state on nuclear matter if $g'<0.446$, then $\min_n\{{E}_{B+\pi}\}< -16$\,MeV.
-For $0.482<g'\lsim 0.6$ there is a minimum in energy ${E}_{B+\pi}$ that would correspond to a metastable state.
-For the RMF nucleon equation of state (right panel in Fig.~\ref{fig:dpicond}) the anomalous states may exist for $g'<0.426$ and the absolute ground sate of matter appears for $g'<0.381$.
-The metastable states are possible for $0.426<g'<0.492$.
+The pion condensate state becomes an absolute ground state of nuclear matter if $g'<0.45$, then $\min_n\{{E}_{B+\pi}\}< -16$\,MeV.
+For $0.48<g'< 0.62$ there is a minimum in energy ${E}_{B+\pi}$ that would correspond to a positive energy metastable state and for $0.45<g'< 0.48$ to a negative energy metastable state.
+For the RMF nucleon equation of state, which we used (see right panel in Fig.~\ref{fig:dpicond}) the abnormal negative energy states may exist for $g'<0.43$ and the absolute ground state of matter appears for $g'<0.38$.
+The metastable states with positive energy are possible for $0.43<g'<0.63$.